1 Mar 2022

 One of the key issues for campaigners, researchers and people around the world who care deeply about reducing plastic pollution is ensuring that a treaty doesn’t just tackle plastic waste.
 Waste is an important but small part of the problem.

-Governments have now agreed that the treaty should consider actions across the whole lifecycle of plastic, from extraction of materials and production to product design and use, as well as waste management.
+Governments have now agreed that the treaty should consider actions across the whole life cycle of plastic, from extraction of materials and production to product design and use, as well as waste management.

 The new agreement will be legally binding, at least in part.
 That means that when countries sign up to join the treaty, they’re agreeing to be legally accountable for achieving certain targets or fulfilling obligations.